NacereddineRebouh/Rubik-s-Cube/README.md

 # Rubik's cube with C++

-A 3D Rubik's cube simulation built with GLFW, Glad, and GLM.
+A 3D Rubik's cube simulation built with GLFW, Glad, and GLM.(2021)